 Stars are just fascinating altogether with many facts.
-What are stars you say?
-Well, basically stars are huge balls of Hydrogen and Helium that are formed in galaxies from great big clouds of gas and dust over billions and billions of years.
+Stars are huge balls of Hydrogen and Helium that are formed in galaxies from great big clouds of gas and dust over billions and billions of years.
 If you don’t already know, all stars are sun’s, just like our very own sun.
 To learn more about our very own sun, go to Our Star – The Sun section.

 Over millions and millions of years stars go through different stages of their existence.
 These stages are called ‘life stages’ or ‘life cycles’.
 What changes through these stages are the stars size, temperature, colour and luminosity – All of these factors are based on the size and type of the star.